Celebrity Big Brother 3 (American season)

-Celebrity Big Brother 3 is the third season of the American reality television series Celebrity Big Brother.
+Celebrity Big Brother 3 is the third and final season of the American reality television series Celebrity Big Brother.
 It premiered on February 2, 2022, on CBS.
 The show chronicles a group of celebrities (known as HouseGuests) who moved into a house under constant surveillance and with no contact from the outside world.
 They are competing for power and safety before voting to evict one of their fellow HouseGuests out of the house.

 The season concluded on February 23, 2022, where Miesha Tate defeated Todrick Hall by a final jury vote of 7 to 1.
 Carson Kressley was named America's Favorite HouseGuest.

 The season was announced in September 2021 after a two-year hiatus and aired 15 episodes on CBS, as counterprogramming to the 2022 Winter Olympics.
 Additional content related to the season was released on Paramount+.
 Julie Chen Moonves returned as host while Allison Grodner and Rich Meehan returned as executive producers.
 The contestants for the season were announced in January 2022.